 Finally, let’s resolve the main title of our guide.

-Just like we did with the processor, this process is best done outside of the case.
+Just like we did with the processor, this process of installing an air CPU cooler is best done outside of the case.

 It will make your life a whole lot easier.

 If you’re upgrading, then you’ll want to remove the stock cooler which might have been installed before.

 If not, then just skip to the next step below.

 - Unplug the fan cable first so it’s out of our way.